How to Know if Your Cycling Shoes Are Too Small or Too Big

 Should Cycling Shoes Be Tight?

-Yes, your cycling shoes should be tight enough that your feet don’t move when you wear them and pedal.
+Yes, your cycling shoes should be tight enough that your feet don’t move when wearing them and pedaling.
 If the shoe wobbles when you pedal, you’ll feel uncomfortable, and it’ll be harder to control your pedaling.

 How Tight Should Cycling Shoes Be?